 Government Agency Responsibility.
-We do not reimburse the government agency for any Services that the law requires be provided only by or received only from a government agency.
-When we cover any of these Services, we may recover the Charges for the Services from the government agency.
-However, this exclusion does not apply to Medicaid.
+For any Services that the law requires be provided only by or received only from a government agency, we will not pay the government agency, and when we cover any of these Services we may recover the Charges for the Services from the government agency.
+This exclusion does not apply to Medicaid.